A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 with $C_1, C_2$ being constants independent of $\timestepsize$, $\meshsize$, $T$, and $\eps$. \end{theorem}

 \begin{proof} Similar to discussions in \cite[Theorem 4.1]{bjm2002}, \cite[Theorem 4]{jin_semi-lagrangian_2013} and \cite[Theorem 3.2]{mzz2017} for various cases of scalar Schrödinger-type equations, the local splitting error for the Pauli equation operator splitting method is also determined by the non-commutativity of the respective operators via the classical Baker– Campbell–Hausdorff formula.
-The proof strategy thus begins with the computation of commutators $[\cdot,\cdot]$ for the operators $\timestepsize\Afrak$, $\timestepsize\Bfrak$, $\timestepsize\Cfrak$ and $\timestepsize\Dfrak$ and then concludes via a triangle inequality estimation for the error and can thus be seen as a 2-spinor generalization of the above referenced theorems.
-The errors in the 2-spinor compontents are coupled via the coupling step operator, thus the final result on the error is a result for the combined error in both components as opposed to a component-wise error.\\ As the operators in question act on 2-spinors and have a block operator representation we make use of the observation that the commutators of such operators $\mathfrak{L},\mathfrak{M},\mathfrak{K}$ with form
+The proof strategy thus begins with the computation of commutators $[\cdot,\cdot]$ for the operators $\timestepsize\Afrak$, $\timestepsize\Bfrak$, $\timestepsize\Cfrak$ and $\timestepsize\Dfrak$ and then concludes via a triangle inequality estimation for the error and can thus be seen as a 2-spinor generalization of the above referenced theorems.\\ As the operators in question act on 2-spinors and have a block operator representation we make use of the observation that the commutators of such operators $\mathfrak{L},\mathfrak{M},\mathfrak{K}$ with form

 satisfy